Oral Care

 For many South Africans, economic hardship makes maintaining good oral health more challenging, reinforcing the importance of affordable and accessible dental solutions.
 As one respondent stated, “Clients are often unable to afford something as basic as toothpaste, toothbrushes, or mouth rinse.”

-While many people reach for mints or mouthwash, dental professionals say the key to beating bad breath is usually as simple as improving your daily oral hygiene routine.
+While many people reach for mints or mouthwash, dental professionals say the key to achieving fresh breath is usually as simple as improving your daily oral hygiene routine.

 The top three solutions: